sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. 🟡 Inbound SDR converts to Opp
 1. 🟡 Inbound SDR uses Round Robin to assign AE/CE
 1. 🟡 Inbound SDR notifies assigned AE/CE
-   1.Auto-email from Salesforce upon Conversion
+   1. Auto-email from Salesforce upon Conversion
    1. [INTERNAL] 🟠 Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
-1. 🟢 from there, this is similar to Case 2.1 from **step 6**.
+1. 🟢 The assigned CE takes over from here, go to [Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)

 #### Case 3: acme-corp.com is NOT pre-qualified

 In that case, `bob@acme-corp.com` does NOT instantly and automatically get a pre-provisioned instance.
 We need to request an instance for them and give them a reset password link.
 It also means that the account is NOT a named account in SFDC because all named accounts are prequalified.

 There are two cases.
-It all starts with:

-1. An alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published) asking Inbound SDR to triage the lead.
+It all starts with an alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published) asking Inbound SDR to triage the lead.
+Then:

 ##### Case 3.1: the lead is not qualified